 Heating: full gas central heating as well as the gas fire in the lounge.

-Changeover day: for weekly bookings is Saturday.
-We also take 4 night Monday to Thursday (incl), and three night Friday to Sunday (incl) bookings at half the weekly rental tariff during off peak periods.
+Changeover day: for weekly bookings is usually Saturday.
+(Easter Good Friday is available as an arrival day).
+We also take a minimum of 3 night bookings during off peak periods.

 Couples Discount: 10% discount for occupancy of 2 people during off peak periods.

 Check-in/Out Times: Check-in is 4pm and Check-out is 10am.